arthurHarding/arthurHarding/README.md

 Hello!
-I'm new here.
-My name is Arthur
+I'm Arthur.

-I have experience in C# (WPF and Xamarin), XAML, HTML, javascript, SQL.
+I have experience in C# (WPF and Xamarin), XAML, HTML, javascript, SQL (as well as F#, VB.NET, wordpress, PHP, and more).
 I'd describe myself as a full stack developer.

-I'm keen to get involved with something, though I'm not sure what.
-I'm interesting in cryptocurrency, so by proxy blockchain.
-Maybe I'll check that out.

 Personal interests include chess, developing my website, mindfulness, learning and writing essays, and sport.
-Perhaps I'll find something to pique one of these interests.
 Feel free to get in touch!

 <!---